Korean vs Chinese vs Japanese: Know the Differences

 There are three main languages spoken in East Asia- Japanese, Chinese and Korean.
 While all three languages share some similarities, there are also many differences between them.
 In this essay, we will look closely at how to differentiate between these three languages.

-One of the most obvious ways to tell Japanese, Chinese, and Korean apart is by their writing systems.
+One of the most obvious ways to tell Japanese, Chinese, and Koreans apart is by their writing systems.
 Chinese uses a system of characters called hanzi, which are pictographic symbols that represent words or concepts.
-Korean uses a system of hangul, which are more like alphabetical letters.
+Korean use a system of hangul, which is more like alphabetical letters.
 And Japanese uses a combination of both hanzi, and two other scripts called katakana and hiragana.

 The Similarities Between the Languages